voidmanee/voidmanee.github.io/about.md

 **Domains:** Security research, DeFi/blockchain, systems integration, full-stack web applications, embedded systems

 ## Why I Write
+Lately I have been trying to increase my online presence.
+After years of reading I feel like my way of giving back could be sharing some things I've learned.

-After two decades in tech, I've learned that the most valuable knowledge comes from solving real problems - not following tutorials or implementing toy examples.
+And, after two decades in tech, I've learned that the most valuable knowledge comes from solving real problems - not following tutorials or implementing toy examples.
 This blog documents actual projects I've built and challenges I've solved.

 **I write about:**
 - Low-level systems programming (because fundamentals matter)